I have to decide in like, two weeks my future carer! I’m more inclined to health courses thoughposted almost 7 years ago

 my dream job would definitely be a news reporter, journalist, something along those lines(: but i am going to be a pharmacist(:

 I want to major in photography and journalism.
 Not judging by my pictures here (they’re awful) I’ve got a real passion for it.
 As well as writing.
 Although casually, I babble.
 So I want to be a photojournalist.
 I care about money to an extent.
 I just want enough to support the things that I want most – a Manhattan zipcode and a decent wardrobe.
 Then everything else is just extras.
 I think when you’re on a fixed income, it’s important to put your money towards things that you know you want and then determine the things that aren’t as important.
 Like to me, a vacation every year or a five dollar cup of coffee every morning.
-Giving up those things will make me much happier with money.posted over 6 years ago
+Giving up those things will make me much happier with money.posted almost 7 years ago